Ensuring human rights-compliant asylum procedures

 including with regard to aspects involving non-European Union member

-States such as external co-operation on asylum and the use of the
+States, such as external co-operation on asylum and the use of the

 safe country concept during asylum procedures.